dergachev/babelfrog.com/_pages/faq.md

 Pull requests and feature suggestions are welcome, though keep in mind that we're trying to keep the functionality minimal.
 A frog should be just a frog.

+### What's up with the name?

+BabelFrog evolved from the [Babel fish](http://hitchhikers.wikia.com/wiki/Babel_Fish), and it croaks and has legs.